periklis/talks/2017-06-30-mayday-rust-learnings.md

   - Either you move contents into a thread
   - Or you borrow any immutable references
   - Or you borrow one mutable reference but no other else
-- Let the compile check the rules FTW
+- Let the compiler check the rules FTW

 ---

-## Not only a thing for C/C++ Developers?
+## Why not only for C/C++ Developers?

 - Wake up: We hit the End Moore's Law by 2005
 - Your PHP, Go, Ruby, etc. is as memory leak free as their impls/vms